ppy/osu-wiki/wiki/Contests/MMWC/2026/en.md

 - **The [osu! community rules](/wiki/Rules) are in place at all times during this contest.**
 - **At least one team member must join the contest's [Discord server](https://discord.gg/a7kpKK2rNj)**
+- **Map submissions must be created collaboratively by team members.** Any form of plagiarism involving outside parties is prohibited.
 - **Each map must be mapped by at least 3 different mappers.** This is a team-based competition.
 Collaboration is necessary to determine the strengths of each participating country.
 We want to avoid situations amongst teams where some members get carried.
 Providing feedback does not count as a part of collaboration.
 - **A mapper on the winning team must participate in at least 2 out of the 3 maps made to be eligible for the badge and points rewards.**
 - **Submissions will not be accepted after the deadlines set for each stage.**